hellomosaddiq/nexus-new-tab/docs/installation.md

 # Installation Guide

-This guide will help you install NEXUS - New Tab Productivity Hub on your browser.
+This guide will help you install NEXUS New Tab on your browser.

 ## 🚀 Chrome Web Store (Recommended)